tahafaisalkhan/foodpanda-stats/README.md

 # Foodpanda Total Spent

 This project contains a script that fetches all orders from the Foodpanda API, handles pagination, and calculates the total money spent on non-declined orders.
-It uses `axios` to make HTTP requests to the Foodpanda API, processes the orders, and outputs the total number of orders and the total amount spent.

 ## Features